 Treatment of sternoclavicular Injuries

-Rest.
-If the injury is not severe then there is little else they can do.
+- Rest.
+If your sternoclavicular injury is not severe then there is little else they can do.
 The athlete should be able to return to sport within a few weeks but pain may still be present for a few months.

 - A professional therapist can determine how bad the injury is and advise on when it is OK to return to sport.